wp-plugins/pwebcontact/readme.txt

 11. Step 2 - use our easy drag & drop form builder to create your own form
 12. Step 3 - you can choose one of predefined theme or create your own
 13. Step 4 - choose predefined anwser scheme or create your own
-14. Step 5 - you can check here if you you did everything needed to publish your form
+14. Step 5 - you can check here if you you did everything needed to publish your contact form
-15. Create unlimited number of forms
+15. Create unlimited number of contact forms
 16. Step 1 - advanced options of layout
 17. Step 1 - advanced options of display effects
 18. Step 3 - advanced options of theme